samlarby/film_reviewer/README.md

 * I want to be able to review a film I have watched.
 * If the film I watched isn't on the website I want to be able to add it.

 ### Design Choices
 * Colour Scheme
     * The two main colours used on this website are #e98b72 which is an orange colour and #eed195 which is a yellow colour.
 These colours were chosen to add a fun and proffessional look on top of a dark background.

 * Typography
     * The font used was Roboto, with sans-serif set as a back up font.
 Roboto was used as it has an easy readibility and has a clean and modern design.

 * Imagery
     * The background image used was taken from unsplash, linked below in the acknowledgements section.

 ### Flow chart
-* Here is my flowchart for adding films and reviews
+* Here is a flow chart of how I wanted the website to work.
+[Flowchart](documentation/readme/basic-flowchart.jpg)

 ![Flow chart](documentation/)

 ### Wireframes
-* All wireframes were created using Balsamiq wireframes, all designs for desktop, tablet and mobile are linked [here]!(documentation/wireframes/)
+* All wireframes were created using Balsamiq wireframes, all designs for desktop are shown and one of the mobile as the only thing to change on small screens is the navbar as you can see here. [here]!(documentation/readme/milestone-project-3.png)

+## Database design
+* The Films Fanatic website uses a non relational database on mongodb.
+* The database contains 2 collections
+    * films
+        * Contains the films with all information
+        * Also contains the reviews for those films
+    * users
+        * Contains user information, passwords and usernames

 ### Testing
 #### Functional Testing